rescript-lang/bucklescript.github.io/docs/generate-converters-accessors.md

 let coordinatesFromJs: {.. "x": int, "y": int} => coordinates;
 ```

+**Note**:

-**Note**: `coordinatesFromJs` uses an open object type that accepts more fields, just to be more permissive.
+- `coordinatesFromJs` uses an open object type that accepts more fields, just to be more permissive.
+- The converters are shallow.
+They don't recursively drill into the fields and convert them.
+This preserves the speed and simplicity of output while satisfying 80% of use-cases.
+File an issue if you'd like seeing recursive conversion happen though!

 ### Usage